 Why?
 Because he's dead by then.
 (9) – Submitted by LizzyBeth

-While arguing with the Weasley twins about visiting their father at St. Mungo after the snake attack Sirius says,
+While arguing with the Weasley twins about visiting their father at St. Mungo's Hospital after the snake attack, Sirius says the following:

 This is how it is – this is why you're not in the Order – you don't understand – there are things worth dying for!